DReichLab/cTools/README.md

 3. `make install`

 ##Run cTools
+Samtools may be needed (accessable by command "Samtools") to run cTools properly.

 Please see how to run cascertain, cpulldown and cpoly in README.analysis.md; see how to run uncompress.pl, ccompress and cmakefilter in README.prepare.md.

 ## Related file formats